bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/year-2019/philippians.md

 > Philippians 1:1 &mdash; Paul and Timotheus, the servants of Jesus Christ, to all the saints in Christ Jesus which are at Philippi, with the bishops and deacons:

 Paul with Timothy's help and the Holy Spirit's inspiration wrote the letter of Philippians.
-Paul possible wrote this epistle about 10 years after his first visit to Philippi.
+Paul possibly wrote this epistle about 10 years after his first visit to Philippi.

+Phillippians is written probably during Paul's 2 year House Arrest in Rome (Acts 29:14-31).
+Philippians 1:3,4 Paul mentions his bonds.
+He was under arrest as he had made his appeal to Ceasar and was waiting an audience.
+This was not in a dugeon, but he was under house arrest with 1 guard and was allowed visitors and was free to share the Gospel with them.
+Paul made his appeal to Ceasar not for his personal defence but so that "the Gentiles will hear the gospel."

+- Acts 16 - 2nd Missionary Journey with Silas: First Visit
+- Acts 20 - 3rd Missionary Journey: Second Visit
+- (No in Scripture) Possible 4th Missionary Journey (After Epistle written): Third Visit
+- (Acts ends with Paul waiting in Rome) Followed by Second Imprisonment in Rome and Martyrdom

+Paul is Hopeful and intends to visit: "I shall come shortly" (2:24).
+It is probable he died in Rome and didn't make it for a 3rd visit to Philippi, but Paul does recommend and send Timothy to them.

 #### "ALL"

 - "ALL" the saints points back to Paul's purpose of encouraging the Church.

 He makes it clear that the letter he is writing is intended for "All the saints."
 He is inferring that for the Christian church the only qualification that really matters is to be "saints in Christ Jesus."
 It is also interesting that he mentions "ALL" before he does "BISHOPS and DEACONS".

+> Galatians 3:28 &mdash; There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.

+- The Gospel is for All.

+John M. Mcaleb:

+Of one the Lord has made the race, Thro’ one has come the fall;
+Where sin has gone must go His grace; The Gospel is for all.

+Say not the heathen are at home, Beyond we have no call, For why should we be blest alone?
+The Gospel is for all.

+Received ye freely, freely give, From every land they call;
+Unless they hear, they cannot live: The Gospel is for all.

+Refrain

+The blessèd Gospel is for all, The Gospel is for all;
+Where sin has gone must go His grace: The Gospel is for all.

 #### "SAINTS"